 This may sounds cliche, but I really admire my mom.
 She left Korea in her early 20s to study and major in Art.
-She met many challenges but in addition to her full-time graphic designing position, she upheld several other part-time jobs to make do until her and my dad started a small restaurant business which she now successfully manages.
-I admire her resilience, work ethics, integrity, creativity, and kind heart.
+She met many challenges but in addition to her full-time graphic designing position, she upheld several other part-time jobs to make do until she and my dad started a small restaurant business which she now successfully manages.
+I admire her resilience, work ethic, integrity, creativity, and kind heart.

 Proudly embrace your identity.
 Don't let anyone mold or scare you into someone you are not.
 Just be your true self and follow your passions.

 Pangea.app strives to make everybody feel welcomed and loved - after all, we want to see each and every one of our platform users succeed.
 If you're part of the AAPI community and struggling, we have a few links that could help you out.